CHARGEDdev/api-design/_private/affiliate.md

 #### 1. ticket/validate

 The response is basically using the same structure with `event/tickets` endpoint but returning the no-cached ticket data with detailed fees and shipping information.
-The endpoint is optional for you guys since only electronic and real-time tickets are fed to the Affiliate.
+The endpoint is optional since only electronic and real-time tickets are fed to the Affiliate.

 **Method:** GET